The Wet-Stop 3+ wearable alarm is a behavioral modiﬁcation system for the treatment of bedwetting.

-- Open the battery compartment and move the alarm/vibrate switch to V = vibrate only; A = alarm only; or VA = vibrate and alarm.
+- Open the battery compartment and move the alarm/vibrate switch (located behind the batteries) to V = vibrate only; A = alarm only; or VA = vibrate and alarm.

-- Replace the batteries and close the compartment.
+- Install fresh (non-rechargeable) batteries as indicated and close the compartment.

-- Attach the alarm unit to the pajama top using the magnetic tether strap.
-An optional attachment method is to attach the alarm unit to the pajama top using a safety pin through the hole on the top of the tether strap.
+- Attach the alarm unit to the pajama top near the neck/shoulder using the secure clip.
+(Older models only: An optional attachment method is to attach the alarm unit to the pajama top using a safety pin through the hole on the top of the tether strap.)

 - Put the sensor cord under the pajama or nightshirt, going in at the collar and out at the nightshirt hem.

-Aside from occasional battery replacement, your Wet-Stop3 is designed for minimal maintenance.
-After each use wipe the alarm and sensor with a dry cloth.
+Aside from occasional battery replacement, your Wet-Stop 3+ is designed for minimal maintenance.
+After each use, clean the alarm and sensor with a dry cloth.
 The alarm unit is not waterproof.
 Make sure the alarm unit is not rinsed or submerged in water or other liquids.
 Additional sensors are available from PottyMD.

-- The Wet-Stop 3 is not intended to be used as an infant training aid for potty training or for incontinence-related issues.
-Children under four years of age, unless recommended by a physician, should not use the Wet-Stop 3.
+- The Wet-Stop 3+ alarm is not intended to be used as an infant training aid for potty training or for incontinence-related issues.
+Children under four years of age, unless recommended by a physician, should not use the Wet-Stop 3+.

-- As the device is being installed and during usage, ensure that the cord does not become tangled around the user in any way.
+- As the device is being attached and during use, ensure that the cord does not become tangled around the user in any way.